Fairness Concepts for Indivisible Items with Externalities: GFS and Public Decision Making

 \begin{theorem} Max-Min Round Robin returns a GFS1 allocation for public decision making in polynomial time. \end{theorem}

-\begin{proof} Given an instance of public decision making $I = (A, N, V)$, let $\pi$ denote the outcome yielded by Algorithm~\ref{alg:MMRR}.
-It is clear that the algorithm runs in polynomial time.
-We next prove that, for any agent $i$, the value agent $i$ receives from $\pi$ satisfies general fair share up to one item.
+\begin{proof} Given an instance of public decision making, let $\pi$ denote the outcome yielded by Algorithm~\ref{alg:MMRR}.
+It is clear that the algorithm runs in polynomial time, since the algorithm traverses all issues once.
+We next prove that, for any agent $i$, the value agent $i$ receives from $\pi$ satisfies GFS1.